allocate-app/allocate/README.md

 Main has not been fully implemented, but the application can be run using the NavigationTester class, used for Integration testing.
-The database will delete on a graceful application close - modify the testing environment in IsarService.dart to persist the data.
+The database will delete on a graceful application close - remove the default flag when Initializing IsarService to persist the data.

 ## What has been implemented so far:

 Basic offline functionality CRUD:
--Tasks and To-dos
--Routines
--Reminders
--Deadlines
--Task Groups
+-Creating tasks, routines, deadlines, reminders, task grouping -Repeating tasks, reminders, deadlines (partially) -Theme modifications
+-Accessibility modifications (partially)

 ## What still requires implementation:

--Main application setup and loop
+-Main Application and routing
--GUI refactor to accommodate mobile-views
 -User accounts
 -Online data synchronization
--Theming & customization
--Use documentation
+-Usage documentation

 ## Roadmap and future plans:

--Properly accommodate screen readers
--Fully accessible design
+-see [ROADMAP.md]{ROADMAP.md}

 ## How to use: